-In the last decade, there have been many studies done on student experience in the UK, and internationalisation in universities.
+In the last decade, there have been many studies done on the student experience in the UK, and internationalization in universities.
 There were both positive and negative findings in every study.
-The paper called “Moving beyond ‘wishing and hoping’: internationalisation and student experiences of inclusion and engagement” focuses on why ‘wishing and hoping’ for cultural diversity does not work, and why UK universities need to plan and implement strategies that improve engagement.
+The paper called “Moving beyond ‘wishing and hoping’: internationalization and student experiences of inclusion and engagement” focuses on why ‘wishing and hoping’ for cultural diversity does not work, and why UK universities need to plan and implement strategies that improve engagement.

-Even though most of UK universities have a plan for international students and internationalisation, many will not act on them.
-Funding is one of the problems that UK universities face for internationalisation.
-Some schools have made internationalisation plans in the past but stopped them once they found out that they were not going to receive funding for the project.
+Even though most UK universities have a plan for international students and internationalization, many will not act on them.
+Funding is one of the problems that UK universities face for internationalization.
+Some schools have made internationalization plans in the past but stopped them once they found out that they were not going to receive funding for the project.

 Internationalization is an important part of student university experiences.
 However, at the moment, many of the UK universities do not meet the needs of international students.
 While plans can be in place, most are short-sighted.
 The paper ‘Moving beyond ‘wishing and hoping’: internationalization and student experiences of inclusion and engagement’ was meant to help academic staff learn what they can do to improve student experiences, and help with the internationalisation of the overall school.
 Internationalisation does not need to be an expensive plan, but many universities believe that they need to have a lot of funding to make these changes.